Asthma and Sports Special Needs Factsheet

 Ways to help students avoid flare-ups include:

-- reminding them to carry and use their bronchodilator (rescue) inhalers before activity, if they're part of the students' asthma action plans
+- reminding them to carry and use their inhalers before activity, if the doctor recommends it

 - allowing for extended warm-ups and cool-downs during practices and games